Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

     > parentheses have special functions in the format.
 Therefore
     > they may only be used as specified below.
 They cannot occur
     > within the transcription in any other way.

+    > Note TS: Lines also occur in temporal order in cases of overlap,
+    > so : "Lines occur in temporal order of their starting points.
+For cases of overlap, see paragraph 8"

 1. Every line starts with a short tag indicating the speaker, which is followed by a colon.